vinodkd/guts/book/01_size.md

 ---------

 <a id="ftnote1"></a>
-[1]: For eg where you'd split a long chain of method calls into an intermediary value for readability, but this increases size because now you have an additional variable"
+[1]: For eg where you'd split a long chain of method calls into an intermediary value for readability, but this increases size because now you have an additional variable